-Place serves as an anchor in existence, especially in American society where there is a feeling of displacement and constant migration.
-People who are alienated in their societies may be lured to sacred places, particularly in natural landscapes.
+The place serves as an anchor in existence, especially in American society, where there is a feeling of displacement and constant migration.
+People who are alienated in their societies may be lured to sacred places, particularly natural landscapes.
 These fixed areas serve as an anchor to many people because starting over and relocating is operative in contemporary American life.
 Thus, there is no permanent place for people to identify as home.
 This is why natural landscapes are important for people to identify and claim as sacred; these places become facets of individual and group identity.

 There is a difference between a sacred space and a sacred place.
 Space is where events take place and where events are controlled; it is also an area where a group operates, held by popular consciousness and a narrative that represents the space as meaningful.
 Everyday life is inscribed in space and takes on meaning for people.
 Space is lived or experienced.
 In contrast, a place is spatial, environmental, and has a human appraisal.
 A place is familiar and local but can include larger areas of network, connections, and patterns of activities.
 A sacred place can be either a natural configuration or artificial construction like a church or mosque.
 Usually, sacred sites are sacred because of the people associated with them; these people have religious significance or credibility.